DATA-BACKED GUIDE · UPDATED JULY 2026

 Why the price varies so much

 The biggest driver is your dog's size, because most arthritis medication is dosed by weight and a large breed can cost several times more to medicate than a small one.
 On top of that, the treatment plan varies: some dogs do well on a daily anti-inflammatory alone, while others need a combination of pain relief, a monthly injection, weight management support and physiotherapy.
-Where you go matters too.
-The CMA found in 2026 that corporate-owned practices charge on average 18.3 percent more than independents, and consultation and prescription fees differ widely from clinic to clinic.
+Where you go matters too, and who owns the practice is part of that.
+The CMA found that corporate-owned practices charge on average 18.3 percent more than independents, and vet prices overall rose 63 percent between 2016 and 2023, so the gap between a cheap and expensive plan has widened over time.
+Consultation and prescription fees also differ widely from clinic to clinic, and region plays a part, with practices in more expensive areas generally charging more across the board.
 Because arthritis needs regular monitoring bloods and repeat check-ups, those recurring fees stack up over a year even when the medicine itself is affordable.

 How to pay less